IBM/ibm_zos_zosmf/docs/source/playbooks/sample_role_job_complete.rst

 .. code-block:: yaml

-   - name: sample of submitting a job to run on z/OS, check its return code and specific contents in spool files
+   - name: sample of submitting a job to run on z/OS, check its return code and user specified content from spool files
      hosts: job
      gather_facts: no
      collections: